fpga-open-speech-tools/docs/getting_started.md

         - `sudo dos2unix docs/FrOST_Autogen_Config.sh`
 2. From the `[FrOST Repo]` Directory, run `./docs/Frost_Autogen_Config.sh`

-## AWS CLI
+## AWS S3 Bucket and the CLI
+1. Create an AWS Account and Log In
+2. Create an [S3 Bucket](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3) using the Frost CloudFormation Template

+**Optional - Creating an IAM User to upload programming file via the AWS CLI** The following steps provide a simple starting point.
+This is not a complete guide on configuring an IAM user or security.
+3. Create an IAM User
+    - Go to `IAM` by searching the AWS Services
+    - Under IAM Resources, click on `Users`
+    - Click `Add User`
+    - Enter a user name
+    - Under AWS Access Type, select `Programmatic Access`
+    - Configure user permissions
-1. Install the [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html) for Windows
+4. Install the [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html) for Windows
-2. In Powershell, run `aws configure`
+5. In Powershell, run `aws configure`
-    - AWS Access Key ID: provided
+    - AWS Access Key ID: created in step 2
-    - AWS Secret Access Key: provided
+    - AWS Secret Access Key: created in step 2
     - Default Region: us-west-2
     - Default Output Format: JSON